This information explains what to do at home if you have or might have COVID-19.Back to top

 Choosing a caregiver

 If you need help, choose one person in your home to be your caregiver.
 Your caregiver should be healthy.
 They shouldn’t have any chronic (long-lasting) medical conditions or a weak immune system.
+It’s best if your caregiver is fully vaccinated against COVID-19.

 Your caregiver should follow the instructions in our resource Managing COVID-19 at Home: Information for Caregivers.